BattlesnakeOfficial/docs/docs/api/index.md

 ---
-title: Battlesnake Webhook API
+title: Webhook API
 sidebar_position: 0
 ---

-# Battlesnake Webhook API
+# Webhook API

-The Battlesnake API is an HTTP Webhook API, meaning developers build a web server that implements this API and the game engine will act as an API client during each game.
+Battlesnake is played by responding to a simple Webhook API, meaning developers build a web server that receives and responds to HTTP requests from the game engine.
 How your server responds to these requests controls how your Battlesnake behaves.

-There are four webhooks every Battlesnake needs to implment:
+There are four webhooks that every Battlesnake needs to respond to:
 * [GET /](api/requests/info.md)
 * [POST /start](api/requests/start.md)
 * [POST /move](api/requests/move.md)
 * [POST /end](api/requests/end.md)

-## API Requests
+## Game Engine Requests

 ### Content-Type

-Requests sent to your Battlesnake that contain game data will contain [JSON-encoded](https://www.json.org/) request bodies.
-Your server is resonsible for receiving and deserializing this data (although most modern web frameworks will do this for you).
+Requests sent to your Battlesnake will contain [JSON-encoded](https://www.json.org/) request bodies.
+Your server is resonsible for receiving and deserializing this data correctly (although most modern web frameworks come with easy ways to handle this type of request).

 ## Battlesnake Responses

 ### Content-Type

-All responses must be JSON-encoded strings sent as \`_application/json\`_.
+All responses to webhook requests must be JSON-encoded strings sent as \`_application/json\`_.
 If the game engine receives an invalid response from your Battlesnake it will consider it an error and act accordingly.

 ### Status Codes

-All Battlesnake API requests must return a valid _HTTP \`200 OK\`_.
+All Battlesnakes responses must return a valid _HTTP \`200 OK\`_.
 If any other status code is returned, the game engine will consider it an error and act accordingly.

 ### Timeouts

-Every request made to your Battlesnake server must be responded to within the given timeout value.
-In most standard games this will be 500ms, however, this value can vary from game to game.
+Your Battlesnake server must respond to requests made by the game engine within the given timeout value.
+Most of the time will be 500 ms, however, this value can technically vary from game to game.
 Use the [game information provided](api/objects/game.md) in the request to determine how long your Battlesnake should spend computing its next move.

 Note that these values include round-trip latency, so communication between the game engine and your Battlesnake server should be taken into consideration.

-In the event of a request timeout, the Battlesnake engine will repeat the last move received from your Battlesnake.
-For example, if your Battlesnake's previous move was 'right', and the next request times out, the Battlesnake Engine will continue to move your Battlesnake to the 'right'.
+If your response does not reach the game engine within the specified timeout, the game engine will consider it an error and act accordingly.

+### Errors

+In all error cases the game engine will determine your Battlesnake's next move for you by repeating the move taken on the previous turn.
+For example, if your Battlesnake successfully moves `right` on turn N, a timeout on turn N+1 will result in your Battlesnake moving `right` again.

+**On the first move of a game**, errors will cause the game engine to move your Battlesnake `up` until a successful response is received or your Battlesnake is eliminated.